globant-ui/angular-bootcamp/README.md

 - [Errors and debugging](http://eloquentjavascript.net/08_error.html)

 ### Exercise:

-**Notes:**
+Look into [`src/week1/day2`](src/week1/day2) in there there're some `index` files, poke around and follow the instructions.

 ## Day 3: The browser, where the _magic_ happens

 So, you have a text file called _whatever.js_, you have ~200 lines in there (or you should, codebases of ~ 1k lines are made by horrible people).
-You double click the file, an browser opens and
+You add it to an `index.html` file, double click that file, a browser opens and

 ![Mindblown](assets/mindblown.gif)